Any-Dimensional Polynomial Optimization via de Finetti Theorems

-In this paper, we develop a systematic framework for producing lower bounds on the limiting optimal value $u_{\infty}$ of any-dimensional POPs in terms of \emph{finite-dimensional POPs}.
-Applying standard sums of squares methods on these latter problems can then yield tractable lower bounds for $u_{\infty}$.
-Our lower bounds can be viewed as searching over tractable families of any-dimensional certificates of nonnegativity, and hence providing an automated procedure for proving inequalities valid in all dimensions.
-We construct and analyze these bounds using new generalizations of de Finetti's theorem from probability~\cite{de1929funzione,de1937prevision,austin_survey}.
+We numerically compute upper bounds on $u_n$ and intervals containing $\ell_n$ for $n\in[4,9]$, with the results shown in Table~\ref{tab:graph_inj_numerics}, see Example~\ref{ex:graph_nums} for more details.

+\end{example} We construct and analyze these bounds using new generalizations of de Finetti's theorem from probability~\cite{de1929funzione,de1937prevision,austin_survey}.
 We proceed to illustrate this construction and the role de Finetti's theorem plays in it in the context of Example~\ref{ex:power_means}, highlighting the main steps that we shall generalize in the rest of the paper.